Koa Misi

-Nawa'akoa Lisiate Foti Analeseanoa "Koa" Misi (born January 17, 1987) is a former American football outside linebacker.
-He played college football at Utah.
+Nawa'akoa Lisiate Foti Analeseanoa "Koa" Misi (born January 17, 1987) is an American former professional football player who was a linebacker for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Utah Utes.
+He was selected by the Dolphins in the second round of the 2010 NFL draft.

 College career

 After graduation from Montgomery High School, Misi began his college career at Santa Rosa Junior College, where he was a first-team all-conference defensive end.
 He then attended the University of Utah and played for the Utes for three years (2007–2009).
 While at Utah, he played in 38 of 39 games, missing one game due to injury, and started 36 of those games.
 He played at both defensive end and defensive tackle positions during his college career.
 He was twice selected as an all-conference player in the Mountain West Conference, second-team all-conference in 2008 and first-team all-conference in 2009.

 Professional career

-On April 23, 2010, Misi was drafted by the Miami Dolphins with a second round pick.
-He was drafted with the 40th overall pick.
+On April 23, 2010, Misi was selected by the Miami Dolphins with a second round pick in the 2010 NFL draft with the 40th overall pick.

 On September 19, 2010, Misi's second career game in the NFL, he recovered a Brett Favre fumble in the end zone for a touchdown giving the Dolphins a 14–0 lead.
 Misi also had two tackles.
 On September 7, 2013, Misi signed a four-year, $17 million contract extension with the Dolphins.
 Due to a back injury, Misi was placed on the team's injured reserve on December 22, 2015.
 On October 10, 2016, Misi was placed on injured reserve due to a neck injury.

 On July 25, 2017, the Dolphins placed Misi on injured reserve with a neck injury.